-(a) Demand deposits-The Association has demand deposits with one regional bank with bank balances totaling \$203,306 and \$208,507 at June 30, 2023 and 2022, respectively.
-The Association has no policy requiring collateral or other security to support its deposits, although all demand deposits with banks are federally insured up to \$250,000 under FDIC protection.

-(b) Accounts receivable-Approximately 72% and 84% of the Association's accounts receivable was due from three customers as of June 30, 2023 and June 30, 2022, respectively.

-(c) Revenues earned-For the years ended June 30, 2023, revenues from four customers accounted for approximately 84%.
-For the years ended June 30, 2022, revenues from three customers accounted for approximately 72% of total revenues.
+- (a) Demand deposits-The Association has demand deposits with one regional bank with bank balances totaling \$644,959 and \$203,306 at June 30, 2024 and 2023, respectively.
+The Association has no policy requiring collateral or other security to support its deposits, although all demand deposits with banks are federally insured up to \$250,000 under FDIC protection. - (b) Accounts receivable-For the year ended June 30, 2024, approximately 80% of the Association's accounts receivable was due from four customers.
+For the year ended June 30, 2023, approximately 72% of the Association's accounts receivable was due from three customers. - (c) Revenues earned-For the year ended June 30, 2024, revenues from four customers accounted for approximately 80% of total revenues.
+For the year ended June 30, 2023, revenues from four customers accounted for approximately 84% of total revenues.